Computational-Plant-Science/pycyapi/README.md

 Features:

-- Parallel transfers to/from the CyVerse Data Store with Terrain API
+- Parallel transfers to/from the [CyVerse](https://www.cyverse.org/) [Data Store](https://www.cyverse.org/data-store) via [Terrain API](https://learning.cyverse.org/en/latest/power_users.html?highlight=tapis#cyverse-s-apis)
-- Deploy Docker images as Singularity containers on clusters/servers
+- Deploy Docker images as Singularity containers on HPC clusters
-- Compatible with any cluster scheduler supported by [Dask-Jobqueue](https://jobqueue.dask.org/en/latest/index.html)

 This package must be installed and available in the $PATH on agents bound to PlantIT.